Santigio/Santigie-blog/_posts/2024-02-10-nextjs-blog.md

 ## Example Landing Pages for Inspiration

-SaaS Landing Page Example: Consider the structure and well-defined CTA on Stripe's homepage: !
-[Stripe] (https://stripe.com/) Minimalist Landing Page: Study how negative space and clear messaging works at !
-[Super human] (https://superhuman.com/) B2B Landing Page: Examine the focus on benefits and lead capture forms on !
-[Slack] (https://slack.com/)
+SaaS Landing Page Example: Consider the structure and well-defined CTA on Stripe's homepage https://stripe.com/ Minimalist Landing Page: Study how negative space and clear messaging works at https://superhuman.com B2B Landing Page: Examine the focus on benefits and lead capture forms on (https://slack.com/)